 You’ve got a stunning dress that you want the world to see, but you’re shivering away as soon as you step outside so you wrap yourself up in a dowdy overcoat.
 Noooo!

 You can find super stylish outdoor clothing that will mean you still look glamorous.
-Check out beautiful bride Claire at her Suvretta House wedding in Switzerland – she looked stunning (and warm!).
+We filmed a beautiful couple at their Suvretta House wedding in Switzerland – the bride looked stunning (and warm!).

 Consider your videographer’s filming experience